edoardo849/go-or-the-future-of-the-dev/ARTICLE.md

 This comes down to several reasons, but especially the relative ease of finding devs (front-end devs are already familiar with the language) and the vast ecosystem of libraries and tools.

-Despite the awesomness of the V8 engine and the tricks that can be done on the event loop, NodeJS is single-threaded.
+Despite the awesomeness of the V8 engine and the tricks that can be done on the event loop, NodeJS is single-threaded.
 As such, it cannot directly use multi-core CPUs even though it is possible to spawn different processes on several threads.

 On the other side of the spectrum, GoLang is heavily addressed as the new `C` and especially as a replacement for `C++`.
 Golang is functional in nature (although it has structs that can be used for OOP), it's compiled and - horror! - it's garbage collected.
 However, its runtime is incredibly clever and, most importantly, it is designed from the ground-up to exploit multi-cores.
-Infact, it has its own abstractions over threads (called `goroutines`) that are automatically managed and can communicate with `channels`.
+In fact, it has its own abstractions over threads (called `goroutines`) that are automatically managed and can communicate with `channels`.

-The creation of a goroutine is very cheap: it's just 2kb (again, a thread requires 1Mb) and the runtime automagically manages them so that they are put on threads when running and rmoved when blocking.
+The creation of a goroutine is very cheap: it's just 2kb (again, a thread requires 1Mb) and the runtime automagically manages them so that they are put on threads when running and removed when blocking.
 Several optimizations can be performed but it's somewhat predictable whether or not a variable will be allocated on the heap or on the stack.

 ## The solution, part 3: better developers
 A common belief seems to be that in the future, it will be easier to do programming.
 I disagree.
 I think that actually the inverse is true.
 And the reason is because if hardware isn't getting any more faster, then better performance is achieved with optimization, and that is hard.